backdrop-contrib/views_css_grid/README.md

     Minimum row height: Choose the minimum row height

-    Unit type for width and height: for the Unit or measure i.e.  px, em, ren, cm, mm, in, vh etc...
+    Unit type for width and height: for the Unit of measure i.e.  px, em, ren, cm, mm, in, vh etc...

 See https://www.w3schools.com/cssref/css_units.asp for all of the available options.